You are a researcher, looking over one of the most comprehensive long-term studies of human behavior.

 It doesn’t always work that way.
 It didn’t work for George Vaillant, the actual researcher who oversaw the famous “Grant Study” of those 270 people.

-On the other hand, there are millions of people, I’m sure, who “practice happiness” without the benefit of a scientific study to prove they are doing the right thing.
+There are millions of people, I’m sure, who “practice happiness” without the benefit of a scientific study to prove they are doing the right thing.
 They jumped over the bar without even knowing there was a bar to jump in the first place.

 This leads to a question that has been attempted to be answered by many, many philosophers, teachers, book writers, bloggers, and life coaches- can happiness be taught?